PandaWood/ExceptionReporter.NET/Readme.txt

 Exception Reporter
 ------------------

-Version 1

-Welcome to Release 1 of the ExceptionReporter project on CodePlex.
-The project has changed a bit since it was moved onto CodePlex, an explanation of the changes follows:
+Welcome to the new, refvitalised ExceptionReporter project on CodePlex (moved from SourceForge) The project has changed a bit since it was moved onto CodePlex, an explanation of the changes follows:

 [FUNCTIONALITY CHANGES]